tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 <a href="http://petstore.swagger.io/"><img src="images/petstore.png" alt="Swagger Petstore" /></a>

 In this example, you'll create a new pet, update the pet, get the pet's ID, delete the pet, and then try to get the deleted pet.
-D

 ### Create a new pet